Houston Area

 Gerald D. Hines Waterwall Park

-As a beloved landmark since 1985, it is a Post Modern water feature.
-The Waterwall is 64 feet tall and pours out a whopping 11,000 gallons of recirculated water per minute.
+A beloved landmark since 1985, the Waterwall is a Postmodern water feature.
+It is 64 feet tall and pours out a whopping 11,000 gallons of recirculated water per minute.
 The area includes a landscaped two-acre park and is a popular spot for photos.

 Located at 2800 Post Oak Blvd.
 Open from 8 a.m. to 9 p.m. daily.
 Free to enter.